wordpress-mobile/PasscodeLock-Android/README.md

 #App passcode library for Android

 An app passcode protection implementation, which allows user to protect the app with a four digit code.

 Once enabled a four-digit passcode needs to be entered any time your mobile app is launched.
 This way your app is safe even if your smartphone or tablet falls into the wrong hands.

 *Note: This library doesn't add any extra protection to your data.
 App data will not be encrypted, the library just adds a pin lock screen that makes the app safe even if your kids put their hands on the device :) *

 #### Version
 0.0.5

 ## Installation
-- Create the file `local.properties` in the root of the prj, and change the secrets.
-See `local.properties-example`
+- Copy file `gradle.properties-example` to `gradle.properties` in the `library/` directory of the project.
 - Add a reference to the library in your project preferences file.
 - Open the file `android.manifest` and declare the following activities: